mshibanami/xcstrings-cli/README.md

 * `--key, -k`: `string` (Optional if `languages` is specified)
     * The key of the string to remove.
 If not specified, xcstrings-cli will remove all strings for the specified languages.
 * `--languages, -l`: `string[]` (Optional if `key` is specified)
     * The languages to remove.
-If not specified, xcstrings-cli will remove the string for all languages.
+If not specified, `xcs` will remove the string for all languages.
 * `--dry-run, -n`: `boolean` (Optional, default: `false`)
-    * If set to `true`, xcstrings-cli will only show what would be removed without actually removing anything.
+    * If set to `true`, `xcs` will only show what would be removed without actually removing anything.

 ## Config file

-Put an `xcstrings-cli.json5` or `xcstrings-cli.json` file in the project root, and xcstrings-cli will use it as the config file.
+Put an `xcstrings-cli.json5` or `xcstrings-cli.json` file in the project root, and xcs will use it as the config file.
 ```json5
 {
     "xcstringsPaths": [